Reggie Bush: College statistics

+USC athletics scandal

+NCAA investigation and sanctions (2006–2010)

 In 2006, reports surfaced raising questions about whether Bush's family received gifts in violation of NCAA policies.
 The school requested that the conference investigate the matter, and Bush denied any impropriety.

 Sports agent Lloyd Lake sued Bush and his family in November 2007 in an effort to recoup $291,600 in cash and gifts.
 Lake also agreed to cooperate with the NCAA.
 In April 2009, the Los Angeles Times reported that the NCAA had merged its investigations of Bush and former USC basketball player O. J. Mayo into a single probe of the Trojans athletic programs.
 On December 28, 2009, it was announced that Bush had lost his bid for confidential arbitration in this matter and that the case would proceed to trial.
 The case was settled in April 2010.

 On June 10, 2010, the NCAA announced major sanctions against USC.
 The NCAA found that Bush had received lavish gifts from Lake and his partner, Michael Michaels, from at least December 2004 onward, including a limousine ride to the 2005 Heisman Trophy presentation.
 As a result, USC was given four years of probation and forced to vacate its last two wins of the 2004 season – including the 2005 Orange Bowl – as well as all of its wins in the 2005 season.
 The Trojans were also banned from bowl games in 2010 and 2011 and lost 30 scholarships over three years.
 Running backs coach Todd McNair was banned from off-campus recruiting for one year after the NCAA determined he had known about Bush's dealings with the agents.
 McNair sued the NCAA for damages related to his dismissal and the NCAA lost.
 The judge in the case found the NCAA conducted the USC investigation and that of McNair with "malice".
-The NCAA also forced USC to disassociate itself from Bush.
+The NCAA also forced USC to disassociate itself from Bush for 10 years.

 The NCAA determined that, given Bush's high-profile status, USC should have invested more effort in monitoring Bush's relationships.
 In announcing the penalties, NCAA infractions committee chairman Paul Dee said, "High-profile players merit high-profile enforcement."